cnb-angelus/grontopi/README.md

 ## Contributors:
 This project was developed as part of Project Angelus.
-Funded by CONACYT (Mexican Ministry of Science) under grant X.
+Funded by CONACYT (Mexican Ministry of Science) under grant 321368.

 Main contributors are:
 * Victor Mireles